 - Copies/scans of the tickets and check-in boarding passes on your smartphone.

 - One or more Frequent Flyer program cards (FlyingBlue at Air France, Mileage Plus, or any other similar card program).

 - Credit cards (you’d better have more than one in case the main one fails to work, for any reason – It happened twice to me and the failure correction is always waiting for you… at home)

-finally, I recommend to spread dozens of business cards in each and every bag you own.
+Finally, I recommend to spread dozens of business cards in each and every bag you own and bring with you.
 If lost, the airport or the company will have no difficulty finding you again, even if the external labels, stickers and attachments are all lost.